EigenTom/ThinkPad-X1-Yoga-3rd-Hackintosh/README.md

 * With the help of @Jamesxxx1997 , we successfully completed the adaptation of the patch to Non-BIOS Modded Machines, and introduced a new way to enable TB3 support. <br>However, this new method still need you to turn off Thunderbolt 3 BIOS Assist Mode, which cut the battery life at about 50%. <br>We are continuing investigating the ways to enable USB-C support without the cost of battery life. <br> Besides, the notification center gesture problem has successfully solved by using the `DEBUG` version of `VoodooRMI`.

-* Requested by @Jamesxxx1997, I'm now diving in to fix touchscreen support.
+* <s>Requested by @Jamesxxx1997, I'm now diving in to fix touchscreen support.</s>

+* TouchScreen successfully driven.
+Now both fingertouch and pentouch can work flawlessly.

 ### 2020-8-20